tisnik/poc-kappa-parquet-file-generator/db-writer/README.md

 ## DB writer

-Tool to consume messages from Kafka topic and store them in database.
+Tool to consume messages from Kafka topic and store them in relational database, PostgreSQL in the default variant.

 ### Description

 This tool consumes messages from selected Kafka topic and partition.
-Such messages are unmarshalled, parsed, and stored into Postgres database.
+Such messages are unmarshalled, parsed, and stored into PostgreSQL database.
 It is possible to use command line flags to select the database, Kafka topic, and Kafka partition.